zkrising/Tachi/docs/docs/contributing/index.md

 Contrary to what you might already think, contributing to Tachi actually has remarkably little to do with code.

-The primary Tachi maintainer (henceforth referred to as `zkldi`, because that's their name) deals with the core of the codebase; things like importing scores, adding new features and most of the UI work is handled by them.
+The primary Tachi maintainer (henceforth referred to as `zkrising`, because that's their name) deals with the core of the codebase; things like importing scores, adding new features and most of the UI work is handled by them.

-Tachi actually doesn't really have a shortage of people who can write good code, and the core of the codebase feature-wise is maintainable entirely by `zkldi` comfortably.
+Tachi actually doesn't really have a shortage of people who can write good code, and the core of the codebase feature-wise is maintainable entirely by `zkrising` comfortably.

-What **isn't** possible to maintain, is the sheer amount of things going on in every game! `zkldi` cannot reasonably keep track of all the games we support and everything that's going on in them.
+What **isn't** possible to maintain, is the sheer amount of things going on in every game! `zkrising` cannot reasonably keep track of all the games we support and everything that's going on in them.

 That's where you step in - people who actually actively *play* games on Tachi!
-By letting `zkldi` know about things going on in your game - and even contributing things yourself - you help make their life easier and Tachi's support for your favourite game even better!
+By letting `zkrising` know about things going on in your game - and even contributing things yourself - you help make their life easier and Tachi's support for your favourite game even better!